sparvu/data-recorders/docs/why.md

 ### Open-source software

-Below some ideas and use-cases how and when Data Recorders are useful.
+How useful are Data Recorders for different companies and businesses?
+Check out some real use cases, about how and when Data Recorders were used.

 # Use Cases